 Q: How did you get into art & design?

 A: Art has always been my passion.
 Since I can remember, I’ve always loved drawing and painting, but growing up it was never something that I thought I could do as a career.
 I grew up taking art classes, and I worked as an assistant teacher at the Winnipeg Art Gallery in high school – art always been a part of my life growing up.

 My university experience was also pivotal.
-I had amazing professors for the various art courses I took at Ryerson.
+I had amazing professors for the various art courses I took at Toronto Metropolitan University.
 Studying art history there was honestly life-changing for me.
 I always had a deep appreciation for art, but this course really brought home to me how important it was to always have art in my life, front and centre.
 I adored taking illustration classes and then progressing into digital illustration, where I began to feel like I had found my calling.
 It felt like so many opportunities to express myself where opening up — I had a flood of creativity once I was able to learn the basics of the programs.

 In my final year of University, I started working as a freelance illustrator and designer.
 Beginning with doing illustrations for free, I began slowly building up a client base and then growing it until I was able to sustain myself illustrating full time.

 A: As I’ve mentioned in previous interviews, I’m continually inspired by my family and friends, fellow creatives, and designers.
 I also find inspiration scrolling through portfolio platform sites such as Dribbble & Behance and seeing all the amazing work that other creatives have published.

 I’m definitely inspired by current events; reading about what’s going on in the world always gives me new ideas for something to illustrate.
 I also have an “inspiration” folder on my computer that I’m constantly adding to; it’s full of photos and illustrations/paintings, news articles, screenshots taken during movies, quotes, etc. It’s truly a never-ending mood board.